 A single document containing 1-2 original poems or rap lyrics AND one video of you sharing your work aloud acappella (without music).

-Your Resume should include: school accomplishments (awards, club memberships, etc) community work (i.e. volunteer work, etc) and artistic and personal accomplishments (shows you’ve performed or produced, personal creative projects, etc.)
+Your bio should tell us a bit about who you are, your background, school accomplishments (awards, club memberships, etc), community work (i.e. volunteer work, etc), and artistic and personal accomplishments (shows you’ve performed or produced, personal creative projects, etc.).
+It should also include what inspires your art, and any future plans.

 The NYC Youth Poet Laureate will serve a one (1) year term, conduct a poetry tour and make special appearances throughout NYC, and have the opportunity to apply to be The Regional and The National Youth Poet Laureate.